You have reached the homepage of writer Karen Palmer.

 All You Need to Know: I am an only child (and not spoiled, really) who spent twelve years in Catholic schools and seven more off-and-on years in college, but my education largely took place at the Cahuenga Branch of the Los Angeles Public Library.
 Decades later, not much has changed.
 I again live in L.A. and I still spend a lot of time at the library — if I had to choose between reading and eating, I’d be dead in a week.

 The Official Version: Karen Palmer is the author of the novels All Saints and Border Dogs.
 She has been awarded a National Endowment for the Arts fellowship, a MacDowell fellowship, and grants from the Colorado Council on the Arts.
-Her essay, “The Reader Is the Protagonist,” originally published in Virginia Quarterly Review, has been selected by Leslie Jamison for inclusion in Best American Essays 2017; her short story, “Virtuoso Mio,” received a Pushcart Prize and is anthologized in The Bedford/St. Martin’s Introduction to Literature.
+Her essay, “The Reader Is the Protagonist,” originally published in Virginia Quarterly Review, was recently selected by Leslie Jamison for inclusion in Best American Essays 2017; her short story, “Virtuoso Mio,” received a Pushcart Prize and is anthologized in The Bedford/St. Martin’s Introduction to Literature.
 Other writing has appeared in The Rumpus, the Denver Post, Five Points, The Manifest-Station, and Kalliope.
 Karen has taught at UCLA Extension and at Lighthouse Writers in Denver, Colorado, and is currently working on a memoir.